Northwestern in JVs with strip mall REIT, future deals likely

-NEW YORK, Nov 12 (Reuters) - Northwestern Mutual has partnered with Phillips Edison & Co Inc, a real estate investment trust, in two joint ventures involving 20 grocery-anchored shopping centers with a total value of about $415 million, the two companies said Monday.
+NEW YORK (Reuters) - Northwestern Mutual has partnered with Phillips Edison & Co Inc, a real estate investment trust, in two joint ventures involving 20 grocery-anchored shopping centers with a total value of about $415 million, the companies said Monday.

 The transactions focus on strip malls, whose food and services are considered less vulnerable to competition from e-commerce than general merchandise stores in malls.